Skip to main content

 SymptomWhat to check

-Notification sound does not changeAndroid may be keeping the original channel behavior.
+Sound does not changeAndroid may be keeping the original channel behavior.
 Use a new channel ID.

 Tags fail with ContactNotLinkedCall login(userId, email) before setting user tags.